casper-iitb/casper-iitb.github.io/README.md

-#CASPER
+# CASPER
 This repository is of webpage for **CASPER: Computer Architecture for Security and Performance**.
-Theme has been taken from [Petridish](https://github.com/peterdesmet/petridish)
+Theme has been taken from [Petridish](https://github.com/peterdesmet/petridish).